We hope to run this program in Summer 2022.

 Housing and Meals

-Students are housed in single occupancy efficiency apartments on University of Würzburg's campus.
+Students are housed in single-occupancy efficiency apartments on the University of Würzburg's campus.
 The program provides a declining-balance card for university cafeterias.

-Program cost for Summer 2020 is $3650 and will cover tuition (6 credits), housing, field trips, books, transportation to and from the airport, and health insurance.
+Tentative program costs for Summer 2022 are $3,800 and will cover tuition (6 credits), housing, field trips, books, transportation to and from the airport, and health insurance.

 Food, airfare, independent travel, and personal expenses are NOT included in the program cost.
 Fees are subject to change.